-The residency application deadline for the NYPH/CUMC Department of Dermatology is October 1.
+The residency application deadline for the NYPH/CUIMC Department of Dermatology is October 10, 2021.

-There are 12 residents averaging 3-4 residents per year.
+There are 12 residents and each class averages 3-5 residents per year.

 The department endeavors to create an atmosphere of intellectual curiosity and is delighted to support individuals who express an interest in pursuing academic research.
 A multitude of opportunities for research exist within the department and the medical center.
 The department has a very active Basic Science Research Program as well as a Clinic Trials section, which provide research opportunities for any interested residents.

 The research facilities are located in completely reconstructed laboratories on the 3rd floor of Russ Berrie Pavillion.
 The 10,000 square feet of state-of-the-art space includes contiguous laboratories with benches, smaller rooms for tissue culture and animal procedures, a facility for irradiation of cells and animals, and a suite for microscopy.
 The BSRG also has an especially dedicated Photobiology Research Unit with complete light-opaque capabilities, state-of-the-art light sources, and radiometers.
 The research laboratories are also equipped with Macintosh and PC computers with fax and modem capabilities, which are fully networked with the Columbia University and Columbia University Irving Medical Center systems.
 These are used for literature searches, DNA and protein sequence analysis, and image analysis.
 In addition, the facility has a teaching/conference room for ongoing research seminars, lectures, and research meetings.
 Residents are encouraged to consider fellowship training in research.